Press release -

 - There’s no other ship that has this kind of active electronic stabilization.
 Flying aboard the P-12 Shuttle in rough seas will feel more like being on a modern express train than on a boat: it’s quiet, smooth and stable, says Erik Eklund, Vice President, Commercial Vessels at Candela.

-The Region of Stockholm will operate the first P-12 Shuttle ship for a nine-month trial period during 2023.
+The Region of Stockholm will operate the first P-12 Shuttle ship for a nine-month trial period starting in April 2024.
 If it meets the high expectations placed on it, the hope is that the city’s fleet of over 70 diesel vessels eventually will be replaced by P-12 Shuttles – but also that land transport from congested highways can shift to the waterways.

 -Maritime traffic is the region's most popular public transport, and I want to expand it.
 But we need better technology to travel faster and reduce climate impact.
 Therefore, we are happy to try this new technology for waterborne traffic.
 This project can contribute to solutions that we can use in Stockholm, but also provides opportunities for both exports and jobs in the Stockholm region, says Gustav Hemming, Vice President of the Regional Executive Board in Stockholm.